BORIX0/PWDGENERATOR/README.md

 README

-YOU CAN MAKE SO STRONG PASSWORDS WITH THIS TOOL.
+WITH THIS TOOL, YOU CAN MAKE AS STRONG A PASSWORD AS YOU CAN.

 MADE BY BORIX